Discussing The Use of Restraint in Schools

 Is there anything more distressing and potentially damaging than the moment an adult places hands on a child?Joe White

-This is a reality faced by many teachers daily.
+Physically restraining a child is a reality faced by many teachers daily.
 Many are put in difficult situations having to support vulnerable children through crises with limited support from leadership, external agencies or maybe even parents.
 It is unlikely any teacher went into the profession even considering they may face violence in the classroom or school.
 The use of restraint is never covered in teacher training.
 No matter what type of school you work in there is a chance you may be the victim of assault or have to intervene physically to protect another child or member of staff.

 If we hide behind denial, that this situation could never happen in our school we are putting ourselves and our students at risk.
 Restraint in schools is ultimately a consequence of events in a child’s life that occur both in and outside of school, its use reflects issues in society at large.
 Whether that is a student’s home life or a result of systemic failings to meet the needs of our most vulnerable young people.
 The classroom is often the place where these issues are brought to a head.
-As a profession we need to facilitate honest and open discussion of this issue before a culture of physical intervention becomes the norm.
+As a profession, we need to facilitate honest and open discussion of this issue before a culture of physical intervention becomes the norm.
 Restraint is a restrictive practice that does cause trauma.

 There are also many ways in which the ethos of the school or provision can affect how incidents of challenging behaviour are managed.
 This will then determine how likely they are to escalate to the point a restraint is required.
 These may be the approach taken to behaviour support, is it positive or punitive?
 Do teachers have the flexibility to apply the behaviour policy according to the needs of the child?
 I believe it is essential that teachers have the freedom to differentiate the disciplinary procedures in the same way they would differentiate a lesson.